· Travis Rodgers · Programming · 5 min read

 Adding a line comment to HTML and CSS is somewhat cumbersome to type out.

 Thankfully VS Code has a shortcut to pop it in there for you.
-Use your right hand to hit the K and left to this the C while holding Command.
+Use your right hand to hit the K and left to hit the C while holding Command.

 MacOS: Command + K Command + C